Flow views and infinite interval exchange transformations for recognizable substitutions: Spectral analysis of

 \subsection{The spectral measure of $\mtcong$}

 In $\mtcong$ we have an extraordinary function in $L^2(\seqsp,\mu)$.
-It measures the features of $\T \in \seqsp$ so accurately that it can almost always place it in a unique location in $[0,1]$.
+It the best `observable' there is: it measures the features of $\T \in \seqsp$ so accurately that it can almost always place it in a unique location in $[0,1]$.
 Moreover, that location is close to other $\T$s that strongly `resemble' it as measured using any other test function in $L^2(X,\mu)$.
-Presumably this implies that the spectral measure of $\mtcong$ is the maximal spectral type of the system.
+We conjecture that this implies that the spectral measure of $\mtcong$ is the maximal spectral type of the system.